stanford-crfm/levanter/README.md

 The config file is a [Pyrallis](https://github.com/eladrich/pyrallis) config file.
 Pyrallis is yet-another yaml-to-dataclass library.
 You can use `--help` or poke around other configs to see all the options available to you.

+### Training on a TPU Cloud VM

+Please see the [TPU Getting Started](docs/Getting-Started-TPU-VM.md) guide for more information on how to set up a TPU Cloud VM and run Levanter there.

+### Training with CUDA

+Please see the [CUDA Getting Started](docs/Getting-Started-CUDA.md) guide for more information on how to set up a CUDA environment and run Levanter there.

 ## Contributing